aquasecurity/trivy-operator/docs/tutorials/integrations/metrics.md

 ## Adding Custom Label to Metrics

-User might wants to include custom labels to resource that can be exposed and associated with the Prometheus metrics. this capbility can be added by setting the following helm param.
+User might wants to include custom labels to resource that can be exposed and associated with the Prometheus metrics. this capability can be added by setting the following helm param.

 Example:

 `--set="trivyOperator.reportResourceLabels": "owner"`

-`k8s_label_` prefix wil be added to custom label
+`k8s_label_` prefix will be added to custom label

 ```shell
 trivy_resource_configaudits{k8s_label_owner="platform",name="daemonset-svclb-traefik",namespace="kube-system",resource_kind="DaemonSet",resource_name="svclb-traefik",severity="Critical"} 2